Implantable cardioverter-defibrillator (ICD)

 Also, hand-held metal detectors often contain a magnet that can interfere with your ICD.
 Limit scanning with a hand-held detector to less than 30 seconds over the site of your ICD or make a request for a manual search.

 - Medical equipment.
-Let doctors, medical technicians and dentists you see know you have an ICD.
-Some procedures, such as magnetic resonance imaging (MRI), magnetic resonance angiography (MRA), and radiofrequency or microwave ablation are not recommended if you have an ICD.
+Tell doctors, medical technicians and dentists that you have an ICD.
+Some procedures, such as magnetic resonance imaging (MRI), magnetic resonance angiography (MRA), and radiofrequency or microwave ablation may not be recommended if you have an ICD.
+Your doctor can tell you if you need an alternative test.

 - Power generators.
 Stand at least 2 feet (0.6 meters) from welding equipment, high-voltage transformers or motor-generator systems.
 If you work around such equipment, your doctor can arrange a test in your workplace to see if the equipment affects your ICD.